Science and Engineering Activities for the Winter Break (Or Any Time!)

 The catapult is a favorite not only because of the undeniable allure of being able to launch things through the living room in the name of science but also because the catapult kit can be used for a bunch of different science projects.
 From ping pong balls to little foam footballs, there is a lot of math, physics, and sports science to explore with a ping pong catapult on hand!
 What else will you and your kids find to do (or play) with your rubber-band powered catapult?
 The catapult might prove to be an instant family classic!

-There is no kit available for the Build a Light-Tracking Robot Critter project, and it takes a bit of piecemeal ordering to get all the parts, but the components for this robotics engineering project would be an awesome way to usher in the New Year—or to lead it in with your smartphone's flashlight app (or any flashlight tool)!
+Use the Advanced Bristlebots Kit for the Build a Light-Tracking Robot Critter project.
+This robotics engineering project would be an awesome way to usher in the New Year—or to lead it in with your smartphone's flashlight app (or any flashlight tool)!
 Check out our family testing notes and photos.
 These bots are super cool.
 You and your kids have a great time putting them together and proudly showing off and playing with your bots in the end.

-Again, there is no off-the-shelf kit for the introductory Racing BristleBots: On Your Mark.
+Use the Bristlebot Kit for the Racing Bristlebots: On Your Mark.
 Get Set.
-Go! robotics project, but you only need a few items to let your kids create their own toothbrush-head robots.
+Go! introductory robotics project to let your kids create their own toothbrush-head robots.
 The bots are quick to assemble, and then the kids can race and enjoy their bots as they shuffle around, bump into things, readjust, and keep moving.
 Can these bots navigate a simple maze?
 What variables may help increase the chances of a BristleBot making it through a simple maze from start to finish?
 See our family testing notes and tips and tricks for working with these simple bots.

 Passing Family Time with Simple Experiments that Use Everyday Materials